UKCloud/documentation/articles/azure/azs-sco.md

 - Basic and Standard F-series.
 Optimised for CPU-intensive workloads so have a higher CPU to memory configurations.

-You can find the full list of supported machines [here](https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes).
+You can find the full list of supported virtual machine sizes [here](https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes).

 You can deploy VMs using the UKCloud Azure Stack portal and other tooling.